Kourtney Kardashian Bares It All, Wearing Only Calvin Klein Underwear In Latest Instagram Pic

 Earlier today, the eldest Kardashian sister took to her Instagram page to share a photo of her amazing body.
 The mother of three dons a matching set of black Calvin Klein underwear with the CK logo written in white.
 The photo, which was taken in black and white, perfectly showcases the 39-year-old’s trim figure.

-Kardashian appears to be wearing minimal makeup in the shot, posing au natural for the photo.
+Kardashian appears to be wearing minimal makeup in the shot, posing au naturel for the photo.
 She wears her long, dark locks down as she looks to the side and smiles.
 Like the other images with her sisters, Kourtney sits on a white blanket and the photo appears to have been taken in a forest.

-So far, the sexy photo has already received a lot of attention from Kourt’s 65 million plus followers.
-In less than three hours of the post, the photo has already earned 390,000 likes in addition to 1,000 plus comments.
+So far, the sexy photo has already received a lot of attention from Kourt’s 65-million-plus followers.
+In less than three hours of the post, the photo has already earned 390,000 likes in addition to 1,000-plus comments.
 Many fans were quick to gush over Kourtney’s incredible body while countless others confessed that they want to purchase a piece from the collection.

 “I love you kourtney, you are so beautiful.”